 - Flank pain: constant dull pain, starting in the flanks with radiating to the lower abdomen.

-Diagnostic Work-up of Retroperitoneal Fibrosis
+Diagnostic Workup of Retroperitoneal Fibrosis

 CT or MRI of the Abdomen:

-To determine spit renal function and to objectify urinary obstruction at the onset and later in the course of the disease.
+Perform renal scintigraphy to determine spit renal function and to objectify urinary obstruction at the onset and later in the course of the disease.

 Biopsy of the retroperitoneal mass should be done to exclude a malignant etiology, especially with suspected retroperitoneal lymphoma (pathological blood count, lymphadenopathy) or cancer in the history.
-With typical clinical and radiological criteria of retroperitoneal fibrosis, it is controversial, whether a biopsy is necessary before medical treatment.
+With typical clinical and radiological criteria of retroperitoneal fibrosis, it is controversial whether a biopsy is necessary before medical treatment.

 Differential Diagnosis of Retroperitoneal Fibrosis

-The most common differential diagnosis is lymphoma, less common are carcinoid, multiple myeloma, pancreatic cancer, prostate cancer metastases, sarcoma or urogenital tuberculosis.
+The most common differential diagnosis is lymphoma; less common are carcinoid, multiple myeloma, pancreatic cancer, prostate cancer metastases, sarcoma, or urogenital tuberculosis.